 - Beef brisket with a wet rub.
 The key is to make sure it has sugar and acid.
 Use cider vinegar and brown sugar, plus your favourite spices.
-Experiment, don't be a wuss.
+Experiment, don’t be a wimp.

-- Flank steak: Marinate overnight in Kahlua and espresso with some of the tasty BBQ sauce you've made.
+- Flank steak.
+Marinate overnight in Kahlua and espresso with some of the tasty barbecue sauce you’ve made.

-- Keep in mind all of these cuts should be done 'low and slow.'
-This means your BBQ should be barely on (remember: WARM not HOT).
+- Keep in mind all of these cuts should be done ‘low and slow.’
+This means your barbecue should be barely on (remember: WARM not HOT).

-- Use medium ground beef.
-Use medium ground beef for burgers, not lean.
+- Use medium ground beef, especially for burgers.
 A mix of meats is even better (i.e. beef, pork, veal).